skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+The underpinning practices are diverse, distinct and often presented as singular or one-off projects.

+variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
+It is

+_Finger Pointing Moon_ is predicated on two propositions: i) that there is a systemic failure in practice-research to even attempt to address the changes and differences made possible through research-focused artistic practices; ii)

+-- and the historically tenuous footing of practice-research inside the Academy --

 In _Finger pointing moon_ body-based practice-research will function as a case-study through which to examine and understand three underpinning epistemic problems **Why are these problems?
 These problems are more aimed at body-based, not practice-research in general** in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of specificity.
 These